hydro-project/hydroflow/README.md

 cargo build
 ```

-## Launching the Template Application
+## Introducing the Template Application
+The template application is a Hydroflow-centric, long-running distributed application (service).
+As
-The template application assumes that there are distinct "roles" (classes of service) that can be launched via the same executable.
+shipped, it assumes that there are distinct "roles"
+(classes of service) that can be launched via the same executable.
 By default, the application provides a `server` and `client` role; these are easily overridden in the `Opts` struct in `src/main.rs`.
 Command line arguments allow you to launch with a specific role (`--role`) and an address to bind to (`--addr`).
 If you don't wish to choose an address or port number, you can simply omit the `--addr` argument and the service